Explore Kartoza

 find . -name "*.vrt" -type f -delete

 I copied the script and saved it as reproject_h5.sh and made it executable in bash.
-I then ran the script as ./reproject_h5.sh MER_FSG.h5.
-You can also run the script by looping through a text file that contains filenames for the h5 rasters.
+I then ran the script as../reproject_h5.sh MER_FSG.h5 You can also run the script by looping through a text file that contains filenames for the h5 rasters.

 Want to Learn More?

-Explore our training courses or get in touch to discuss how we can help your organization.
+Explore our training courses or get in touch to discuss how we can help your organisation.